anandasaia/NeuralDistance/README.md

 ## Neural Network Architecture

 The neural network architecture used for distance estimation is a custom model designed specifically for this project.
-It consists of several convolutional layers followed by fully connected layers.
-The architecture is trained on the annotated dataset to learn the relationship between object features and their corresponding distances.
+It consists of 3 hidden layers and 1 output layer The architecture is trained on the annotated dataset to learn the relationship between object features and their corresponding distances.
 The trained model (`trained_model.h5`) is used for inference during the distance estimation step.

 ## References